Laser Treatments

 Introduction to Endovenous Laser Therapy (EVLT)

-Insertion: A small incision is made, and a catheter is inserted into the vein.
+Vein Access: Using ultrasound guidance, a small puncture is made in the skin, and a thin catheter is inserted into the diseased vein.

-Laser Activation: The laser fiber is guided through the catheter, and laser energy is applied to the vein wall.
+Laser Activation: A specialized laser fiber is threaded through the catheter.
+Once in place, the laser is activated, delivering precise bursts of heat energy to the vein walls.

-Completion: The catheter and laser fiber are removed, and the incision is bandaged.
+Completion: The laser fiber and catheter are removed, the tiny incision is bandaged, and a compression stocking may be applied to support healing.

 Benefits of EVLT Over Traditional Treatments